Oxford Centre for Hebrew & Jewish Studies

 The full context of these distinctive aspects has often been neglected, particularly by mainstream historiography, which has emphasised age-old motifs and common, homogeneous Jewish ethno-national themes and narratives—whether real or imagined—rather than the equally vibrant and productive heterogeneous elements that are reflective of authorial and geographical provenance.
 This seminar adopts an integrationist approach, both horizontally and vertically, and considers Jewish history as a crucial element of both the local environment and larger European trends.

-*This series will not run in Hilary Term 2023.*
+This seminar will not run in Trinity Term 2025.

 Oxford Centre for Hebrew and Jewish Studies